- Notifications and Following

 We are working on a new way to handle notifications, we call them Notifications Rules, they will provide more flexible conditions for notifications (no more spamming all project members!) and support more ways of letting you know something important happened through new options like in-app notifications or slack messages.
 The functionality that is ready so far is pretty close to the legacy notification options, but we wanted to share it with you so that we can improve it based on your feedback.

-Notification rules allow you to keep track of changes to Targetprocess entities by configuring and sending email notifications.
+Notification rules allow you to keep track of changes to Targetprocess entities by configuring and sending notifications into targetprocess application or into email.
 In the current version, only administrators of an instance can set up notifications for any other Targetprocess user.

-Here you can define who will receive email notifications and what changes will trigger them.
+Here you can define where to send notifications, who will receive them and what changes will trigger them.